uzh-bf/gbl-knowledge/references/Buchem and Hamelmann (2010).md

+> Buchem, I., & Hamelmann, H. (2010).
+Microlearning: A strategy for ongoing professional development. _eLearning Papers_, _21_(7).
 ## Summary
-In this paper we introduce microlearning in online communities as a learning approach triggered by current patterns of media use and supported by new technologies, such Web 2.0 and social software.
+In this paper we introduce microlearning in online communities as a learning approach triggered by current patterns of media use and supported by new technologies, such as Web 2.0 and social software.
 We delineate microlearning as a "pragmatic innovation" to lifelong learning due to its capability to support flexible learning that can be easily integrated into everyday activities, supporting individual learning aims and needs.